rajathnh/Focus-Guardian/README.md

 # 🚀 Focus Guardian

-> An AI-powered application to track digital focus, analyze productivity patterns, and provide insights through an interactive chat assistant.
+> Unlock Peak Productivity with AI-Driven Focus Insights.

 ---

 ## 📌 Problem Statement

-[User Input Required: Select the problem statement number and title from the official list given in Participant Manual.]

-**Example:**
-**Problem Statement 7 – Transform the Future of Rural Commerce**
+**Problem Statement 1 – Weave AI Magic with Groq**

 ---

 ## 🎯 Objective

-Focus Guardian aims to solve the challenge of maintaining focus and understanding productivity habits in digital work environments.
-It serves students, professionals, remote workers, or anyone looking to minimize distractions and enhance their concentration.
+Focus Guardian tackles the challenge of maintaining focus and understanding productivity habits in today's distraction-filled digital work environments.
+It serves students, professionals, remote workers, or anyone seeking to minimize digital distractions and enhance their concentration during work sessions.

-The application provides value by:
+Leveraging the **exceptional low latency of Groq's AI inference**, Focus Guardian provides **real-time analysis** of user focus, something impractical with slower APIs.
+This allows for immediate feedback and accurate tracking, offering significant value by:

-1.  **Objectively Tracking Focus:** Using AI analysis of webcam and screen activity to determine if the user is engaged in work-related tasks.
+1.  **Objectively Tracking Focus in Real-Time:** Using Groq's fast vision analysis of webcam and screen activity to instantly determine if the user is engaged in work-related tasks.
 2.  **Providing Actionable Insights:** Aggregating data on focus time, distraction time, and application usage, presented through historical logs and visual charts.
-3.  **Facilitating Reflection:** Offering an AI chat assistant that leverages the user's productivity data to provide contextual feedback, encouragement, and answers to queries about their performance patterns.
+3.  **Facilitating Reflection:** Offering an AI chat assistant (powered by Groq LLM and STT) that uses the user's productivity data to provide contextual feedback, encouragement, and answers to queries about their performance patterns.

 ---